ktorio/ktor-samples/client-native-image/README.md

 # Client Native Image

-This project is a simple example of how to create a GraalVM native image with a Ktor Client application.
+This project is a console application that prints the contents of a web page using a GraalVM native image with a Ktor Client application.

 ## Running the application